EQAR/deqar-docs/docs/data_submission.md

 The **Submission Request Object** is the JSON object (or array of objects) which is the manifestation of a report or set of reports an agency wants to submit.

-Fields names and accepted types are as described in [Data Preparation](submission_object_fields.md).
+Fields and accepted types are as described in [Submission Object Data Elements](#submission-object-data-elements) above.
 The full definition of request and response objects can be find in OpenAPI format under:

 [https://app.swaggerhub.com/apis/EQAR/SubmissionAPI/1.0.0](https://app.swaggerhub.com/apis/EQAR/SubmissionAPI/1.0.0)